Deploying Pexip Infinity on Amazon Web Services (AWS)

 - Public cloud: all nodes are deployed within the AWS VPC.
 All nodes have a private address but, in addition, public IP addresses are allocated to each node.
 The node's private addresses are only used for inter-node communications.
 Each node's public address is then configured on the relevant node as a static NAT address.
 Access to the nodes is permitted from the public internet, or a restricted subset of networks, as required.
 Any systems or endpoints that will send signaling and media traffic to those Pexip Infinity nodes must send that traffic to the public address of those nodes.
-If you have internal systems or endpoints communicating with those nodes then you must ensure that your local network allows this.
+If you have internal systems or endpoints communicating with those nodes, you must ensure that your local network allows such routing.

 The following limitations currently apply:

 Pexip Infinity node instances that are hosted on AWS can be deployed in one or many regions within AWS.
 However, if you deploy nodes across multiple AWS regions, it is your responsibility to ensure that there is a routable network between the AWS data centers, so that inter-node communication between the Management Node and all of its associated Conferencing Nodes can succeed.
 Pexip is unable to provide support in setting this AWS network up.